ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

-Terms doctors use to describe the stage of osteosarcoma and plan treatment include:
+Doctors use following terms to describe the stage of osteosarcoma and to decide on the treatment plan:

 Localized.
 The tumor is only in the bone where it began and in the tissue around it.
 The tumor has not spread to other parts of the body.